 - If you use one of our online services, including our self-service portal you are likely to need to provide us with personal details such as your name, address or email address, to allow us to deliver the service and monitor performance.
 For those services that do require contact details you can choose to register with our self-service portal or you can provide your details each time you request a service, so that your details are not stored for future use in the portal.
 It should be noted here that your details may still be passed to a service delivery team, who may need to store them to deliver the service.

 - Where necessary we take appropriate steps to verify your identity before delivering a service or providing information.
 If these checks are not considered necessary we will assume all information is genuine.
 If you have reason to think information held about you by the council is incorrect or that someone is using your identity please let us know and we will take the appropriate action.

-- You have the right to withdraw your consent or ask us at any time to amend, delete or stop using your personal information, as explained on our website and should direct any requests to the council as explained on our Data Protection and Privacy page.
+- You have the right to withdraw your consent or ask us at any time to amend, delete or stop using your personal information, as explained on our website and should direct any requests to the council by email as explained on our Data Protection and Privacy page.
 Each request will be carefully considered an a case by case basis.

 - If you contact us we will securely record the personal information we need to fulfil your request.